knbrlo/loudr/spec.md

 - [ ] Your forms should correctly display validation errors.

-- [ ] Your fields should be enclosed within a fields_with_errors class
+- [ ] Your fields should be enclosed within a fields_with_errors class.

-- [ ] Error messages describing the validation failures must be present within the view.
+- [x] Error messages describing the validation failures must be present within the view.
+    - This is completed with the sign up forms for creators and users, if the username or email has already been taken it'll display an error on the screen.

 - [ ] Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.